Finding places in Lithuania

 a volume, so it can be used to perform a binary search for a location.

-Wikipedia page for the dictionary has an alphabetic index (partial) for
+Wikipedia page for the dictionary used to contain an alphabetic index (partial)

 While using this resource it's useful to remember a few rules which were